bodrovis/bodrovistech/README.md

 # bodrovis.tech

 Personal website built with Hugo.
+It does not have electrolytes.

 Learn how I've migrated this site from Rails to Hugo: https://www.youtube.com/watch?v=5xu3W9TJ8tE (ru)